SHE WOKE BLIND to the scream of a siren.

 The man smiled.
 “Would you believe me if I said no?”
 When Tannor glared but didn’t answer, he added, “I wouldn’t believe a thing I say, if I were you.”

 She almost wanted to laugh—a sure sign she needed to get back to a computer.
 Goren took one solid arm, she took the other, and she refused to look at the intruder’s face.

 Fil tapped behind his ear and called, “Keep in touch!” and then he and Lorn disappeared into the hall.

 Tannor adjusted her grip nervously and prodded their captive over the debris and out the door.
 Goren followed behind, grumbling, “Shoot him in the leg, it’ll go faster.”

-Relai emerged into a larger street, this one banked by subtle sidewalks, and caught sight of a high wall.
+Relai emerged into a larger street, this one banked by subtle sidewalks, and she caught sight of a high wall.
 This was a walled city, very old but scrubbed clean.
-Earth.
 Buildings and streets like this did not exist in the developed galaxy—they kept everything new, swept the old away with no sentiment.
 She knew it was Earth, but she didn’t know this place.
 Not all Earthan towns were the same.